 Phantom Secure wasn’t the only platform providing such service.
 In July 2020, EncroChat was dismantled by Belgium, France, and the Netherlands.
 Sky Global was another one but got taken down in march 2021 as well.
 All the headwinds to encrypted message services created a void in the market filled with the F.B.I. device.
 Before the dismantlement of Sky, 3,000 devices tracked by the F.B.I. were in use in March when 6,000 were on the market in June.

 In 2018, F.B.I. agents in San Diego recruited a “Confidential Human Resource” who previously distributed Sky Global and Phantom Secure devices to transnational criminal organizations according to court documents.
-The CHS had invested a large amount of money to develop another crypted device, “ANOM”, and provided it to the F.B.I for their investigations.
+The CHS had invested a large amount of money to develop another encrypted device, “ANOM”, and provided it to the F.B.I for their investigations.
 The CHS was offered a possibility to a reduction of the six-year-prison sentence and has been paid $120,000 by the FBI plus $59,500 of living and travel expenses.
-Every message sent by the platform was routed to servers owned by the F.B.I., decrypted, stored and reencrypted in real time.
+Every message sent by the platform was routed to servers owned by the F.B.I., deciphered, stored and reencrypted in real time.
 And the Australian Federal Police helped on getting the device into the market.

 A criminal influencer helped the distribution of the spying phones with Anom